-The School of Human Evolution and Social Change offers two premier student-run clubs for undergraduates, connecting you with activities on campus and in the community.
+The School of Human Evolution and Social Change offers student-run clubs for undergraduates and graduate students, connecting you with activities on campus and in the community.
 Explore your interests outside the classroom and strengthen your peer network by participating.

-Learn about our graduate student clubs and organizations.
+See below for information on all of our student clubs and organizations.
+Learn more about our graduate student clubs and organizations.

 The Undergraduate Anthropology Association (UAA) creates opportunities for professional development and networking with faculty and other anthropology majors that will promote skills for future success inside and outside the field of anthropology.
 The club sponsors various activities, such as lectures on a range of topics of interest to students; informational seminars on pursuing scholarships, awards, and advanced degrees in anthropology; and field trips to local museums.
 The club also provides access to volunteer and internship opportunities.
 The Undergraduate Anthropology Association is open to all students.

 The Global Health Student Association (GHSA) is a pre-professional student-run organization for undergraduates interested in global health.
 Our goals are twofold.
 First, we seek to increase members’ understanding of global health – as a field, a major and a profession.
 Second, we strive to connect our members with resources, such as internships, research opportunities and graduate school information, so that they may further pursue their academic and/or professional interests in global health.
 Essentially, we provide students with the tools necessary to be successful after their time at ASU in the world of global health.

 Membership is not limited to global health majors; anyone with an interest in global health is welcome to join!